What’s the MIND diet?

 The MIND diet is a combination of two heart-healthy diets that has been optimized for brain health.
-It was created by researchers at Rush University in Chicago, IL, where it was developed and tested over decades of follow-up research.
-Those years of research in large groups of older adults resulted in two very promising papers published in Alzheimer’s journal that indicated following the MIND diet may cut the risk of Alzheimer’s disease in half (by up to 53%), and keep the brain 7.5 years younger.
+It was created by researchers at Rush University in Chicago, IL, where it was developed and tested over decades of follow-up research in large groups of older adults.
+The culmination of this research was two landmark studies published in 2015 in the Alzheimer’s & Dementia journal.
+The studies found that the MIND diet may cut the risk of Alzheimer’s disease in half (by up to 53%), and keep the brain 7.5 years younger.
+More positive findings for the MIND diet have been published in the years since.

 The aptly named “MIND” diet stands for Mediterranean-DASH (Dietary Approaches to Stop Hypertension) Intervention for Neurodegenerative Delay.